Apocalypto: Human sacrifice

 Apocalypto has been criticized for its depictions of mass sacrifices that were more typical for Aztecs than Mayas.
 Human sacrifice was "arguably less common in ancient Maya society."
 According to Hansen, the film depicts the post-classic period when the Maya were influenced by the Toltecs and Aztecs.
 Hansen states, "We know warfare was going on.
 The Postclassic center of Tulum is a walled city; these sites had to be in defensive positions.
 There was tremendous Aztec influence by this time.
 The Aztecs were clearly ruthless in their conquest and pursuit of sacrificial victims, a practice that spilled over into some of the Maya areas."

 Other disputed depictions of the Mayas include the sacrifice of commoners and mass graves.
 The Mayas sacrificed nobility and societal elites instead of commoners according to Anthropology professor Stephen Houston.
-Archaeological sites indicate that the Mayans used several methods for sacrifice such as "decapitation, heart excision, dismemberment, hanging, disembowelment, skin flaying, skull splitting and burning."
+Archaeological sites indicate that the Mayas used several methods for sacrifice such as "decapitation, heart excision, dismemberment, hanging, disembowelment, skin flaying, skull splitting and burning."
 Anthropologists have also pointed out that there is no evidence of mass graves in Maya as depicted in the film.
 Hansen states that this is "conjecture", saying that "all [Gibson was] trying to do there is express the horror of it".
 Another disputed scene, when Jaguar Paw and the rest of the captives are used as target practice, was acknowledged by the filmmakers to be invented as a plot device for igniting the chase sequence.

 Ending

 According to the DVD commentary track by Mel Gibson and Farhad Safinia, the ending of the film was meant to depict the first contact between the Spaniards and Mayas that took place in 1511 when Pedro de Alvarado arrived on the coast of the Yucatán and Guatemala, and also during the fourth voyage of Christopher Columbus in 1502.
 The arrival of the Europeans in Apocalypto and its thematic meaning is a subject of disagreement.
 Traci Ardren, anthropologist, wrote that the arrival of the Spanish as Christian missionaries had a "blatantly colonial message that the Mayas needed saving because they were 'rotten at the core.'"
 According to Ardren, Apocalypto "replays, in glorious big-budget technicolor, an offensive and racist notion that Maya people were brutal to one another long before the arrival of Europeans and thus they deserved, in fact, they needed, rescue.
 This same idea was used for 500 years to justify the subjugation of Maya people."
-David van Biema, in an article written for Time magazine, questions whether the Spaniards are portrayed as saviors of the Mayas since they are depicted ominously with Jaguar Paw acknowledging their arrival as a threat and deciding to return to the woods.
+David van Biema, in an article written for Time, questions whether the Spaniards are portrayed as saviors of the Mayas, since they are depicted ominously with Jaguar Paw acknowledging their arrival as a threat and deciding to return to the forest.